keplerlab/katna/docs/source/index.rst

 Katna documentation
 ===============================
-Katna is a tool that automates video key/best frames extraction.
+Katna automates the boring, error prone task of videos key/best frames extraction.
 Key-frames are defined as the representative frames of a video stream, the frames that provide the most accurate and compact summary of the video content.

-Katna functionality is in developement into modules with first being Video module.

-Video module contains key frame extraction feature with following parameters:
+**Supported Video file formats**

-1. **Input Video**:  All the major video formats like .mp4,.mov,.avi etc are supported
+All the major video formats like .mp4,.mov,.avi etc are supported.
-2. **Number of keyframes**: This parameter is used to control the number of key/best frames you want and returns key-frames as image array.
-See quickstart for more details.

-Video module takes following frame extraction and selection method into consideration:
+**Frame extraction and selection criteria**

-1. Frame extraction from a input video which are sufficiently different using absolute differences in LUV colorspace
+1. Frame that are sufficiently different from previous ones using absolute differences in LUV colorspace
 2. Brightness score filtering of extracted frames
 3. Entropy/contrast score filtering of extracted frames
 4. K-Means Clustering of frames using image histogram